 “The only way to move forward in our work to bring about reconciliation in Tulsa is by seeking the truth honestly.
-As we open this investigation 99 years later, there are both unknowns and truths to uncover.
+As we open this investigation 101 years later, there are both unknowns and truths to uncover.
 But we are committed to exploring what happened in 1921 through a collective and transparent process - filling gaps in our city’s history, and providing healing and justice to our community."

 – Mayor G.T.
-Bynum.
+Bynum

-Mayor G.T.
+In 2018, Mayor G.T.
 Bynum announced the City of Tulsa would reexamine the potential of graves from the 1921 Tulsa Race Massacre as identified in the 2001 State commissioned report.
 Four sites were identified in the City’s examination: Oaklawn Cemetery, Newblock Park, an additional area near Newblock Park, and Rolling Oaks Memorial Gardens, formerly Booker T. Washington Cemetery.
 The City established three goals around the reexamination, including: public oversight, historical context and the physical evidence investigation.

 A Public Oversight Committee was established to ensure transparency and community engagement throughout the investigation.
 The Committee serves in an advisory capacity to the City during key decisions throughout the investigation.
 The Oversight Committee is comprised of descendants of the Tulsa Race Massacre and leaders in Tulsa’s African-American community.
 A team of historians and scholars were also assembled to provide historical context for the work being accomplished and document the significance of this important work.